Vaccination Clinics 2025

 Staying Protected: Immunization Recommendations for All Ages

-Child and Adolescent Immunization Schedule by Age: We encourage parents to follow the CDC’s immunization schedule to keep their children protected.
+Child and Adolescent Immunization Schedule by Age: We encourage parents to follow the AAP (American Academy of Pediatrics) immunization schedule to keep their children protected.

 Adult Immunization Schedule by Age: Vaccines are important for adults too, so be sure to check the CDC’s schedule to see what you need based on your age and health conditions.

 By working together as a community and staying proactive with our health, we can protect ourselves and those we care about.
-Stay informed, get vaccinated, and let’s keep Attleboro and the surrounding communities healthy this season.
+Stay informed, get vaccinated, and let’s keep Attleboro and the surrounding communities healthy.

 Frequently Asked Questions